 And the Lord asks me what I did with my life,

 I will say I spent it with you.” - Whitney Houston

 - Get Feedback: We all know that people can interpret the same message differently.
-Practice reading your vows to a close friend or family member to get their trusted feedback.
+Practice reading your vows to a trusted friend or family member to get their honest feedback.
 Ask them what they thought about your words, the meaning, and your overall presentation.

 - Check with the Officiant: Have a chat with the officiant to understand when the vows will be exchanged during the ceremony.
 Organization is usually a precursor to success.
 When you understand the sequence of events in your marriage ceremony, you will hopefully be less anxious.
 Be sure to ask the officiant who will be reading their vows first, you or your spouse?
 If you are going second, understand that you may be more emotional having just heard your spouse’s vows and seen them deliver their heartfelt words.

 - Have a Backup Copy: We can’t think of something more embarrassing than misplacing your vows (except for maybe misplacing the rings).
 Have your best man hold on to a backup copy of your vows just to be safe.
 He is up there near the altar with you for a reason!